WilsonLee2000/WilsonLee2000.github.io/_pages/about.md

   - /about.html
 ---

 Wilson Lee is a highly motivated and ambitious 3rd-year university student, majoring in Computer Engineering at the National University of Singapore (NUS).
-During his first and second years at NUS, Wilson was a student at Tembusu College.
+During his first and second years at NUS, as part of the University Town College Programme, Wilson was a student at Tembusu College.

 Throughout his academic journey at the National University of Singapore, Wilson has demonstrated a keen interest in Computer Engineering and has actively participated in extracurricular activities.
 He has been an enthusiastic member of Co-Curricular Activities such as the NUS Muay Thai Club and the NUS Comedy Club, where he enjoys exploring his interests beyond academics and cultivating a well-rounded university experience.